 - One-in-six people work in the global fashion industry.
 A majority of these workers are women earning less than $3 per day.

-- 250,000 Indian cotton farmers have killed themselves in the last 15 years.
-Partly as a result of going into debt to buy genetically modified cotton seeds.
-Courtesy of Monsanto.
+- 250,000 Indian cotton farmers have killed themselves in the last 15 years, partly as a result of going into debt to buy genetically modified cotton seeds.

 - Only 10% of the clothes people donate to charity or thrift stores get sold.
-The rest end up in landfills or flooding markets in developing countries like Haiti.
-Where they are bought by the box and kill the local industry.
+The rest end up in landfills or flooding markets in developing countries like Haiti where they’re bought by the box and kill the local industry.

 What Can Consumers Do?

 Buying one pair of expensive but good quality jeans will last you years.
 As opposed to say, five pairs of cheaper jeans, and the price will end up being more expensive than the one pair!

 The alternatives to these fast fashion companies are everywhere.
 From thrifting, second-hand stores, slow fashion companies both online and in a brick and mortar store.